magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/MD_Setup_Checkpoints.md

 - Fix graphite_B at bottom
 - Fix Graphite A after leaving 3.4 interlayer distance
 - The fixed command will lead to corner of the sheet to be origin.
 Just verify again.

+11. Using inside box command command to fix graphite infact lead to some atoms in the top layer being out of plane and not overlapping with each other like expected in A-B stacking.
+12.  fixed center command ensured that the atoms in graphite layers were in their respective place but the atoms did not overlap like in A-B stacking.
+13. Finally just using fixed command lead to atoms overlapping like expected in A-B stacking and the atoms were in the same plane as in their respective layers , but the interlayer spacing was not correct despite fixing the second layer at 3.4.

+> So , I decided to use sed and manually change the z coordinates in graphite-A and graphite-B
+> sed 's/5\.852325/3\.4000/g' graphite-A.xyz > graphite-temp2.xyz .
+Finally all seems fine.

+Then the 13. method worked , finally

+> Always check the file with VESTA and see if the box dimensions , box edges  are making sense and there is no overlap between atoms if PBC is applied.

 5. Creating a sample input file which later need to be modifed anyways